Maharavi2006/study-of-basic-gates/README.md

 **PROGRAM**

-Program for logic gates and verify its truth table in quartus using Verilog programming ``
+Program for logic gates and verify its truth table in quartus using Verilog programming.

  DEVELOPED BY: R.MAHALAKSHMI
  REGISTER NUMBER: 212223230117
- ``

  ![digi](https://github.com/Maharavi2006/study-of-basic-gates/assets/154535981/17800f37-62fb-4eb8-a5c7-ba47a4dc2269)